isabella232/advertising-cloud.en/help/integrations/analytics/macros-google-campaign-manager.md

 1. Click the creative name.
 1. In the [!UICONTROL Click tags] setting, include `%pamo!;` in the [!UICONTROL Landing page] column for the click tag.

-## How Analytics for Advertising Cloud Macros Are Expanded in DSP
+## How [!DNL Analytics for Advertising Cloud] Macros Are Expanded in DSP

-In DSP, when you create an ad that includes the Analytics for Advertising Cloud parameter (`amo`), the `ef_id` and `s_kwcid` macros are automatically appended to the click URL.
+In DSP, when you create an ad that includes the [!DNL Analytics for Advertising Cloud] parameter (`amo`), the `ef_id` and `s_kwcid` macros are automatically appended to the click URL.
 The best practice is to check the tag in DSP to ensure that the `ef_id` and `s_kwcid` macros are present.

-The following is an example of a Google Campaign Manager 360 [ins tag](https://support.google.com/campaignmanager/answer/6080468) as it appears in DSP.
+The following is an example of a [!DNL Google Campaign Manager 360] [ins tag](https://support.google.com/campaignmanager/answer/6080468) as it appears in DSP.

 ```
 <ins class='dcmads' style='display:inline-block;width:160px;height:600px'